uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 ### Policies

-In the [_AWS IAM console_](https://console.aws.amazon.com/iamv2), create a _uhppoted-greengrass_ policy for provisioning (a.k.a. installing and configuring) the AWS Greengrass 'core' and 'thing' devices.
+In the [_AWS IAM console_](https://console.aws.amazon.com/iamv2), create the following policies:

+- _uhppoted-greengrass_ policy for  provisioning (a.k.a. installing and configuring) the AWS Greengrass 'core' and 'thing' devices.
+- _UhppotedGreengrassTokenExchangeRoleAccess_ policy for the _core_ device to accesss S3 and Cloudwatch

+#### __uhppoted-greengrass_ policy

 The _uhppoted-greengrass_ policy below is based on the [Minimal IAM policy for installer to provision resources](https://docs.aws.amazon.com/greengrass/v2/developerguide/provision-minimal-iam-policy.html) from the AWS Greengrass Developer Guide.

 1. Open the [_AWS IAM console_](https://console.aws.amazon.com/iamv2)
 2. Open the [_Policies_](https://console.aws.amazon.com/iamv2/home#/policies) tab